Invention: Re-envisioning

 To invent is to see anew.
 Inventors often envision a new idea, seeing it in their mind's eye.
 New ideas can arise when the conscious mind turns away from the subject or problem when the inventor's focus is on something else, or while relaxing or sleeping.
 A novel idea may come in a flash—a Eureka! moment.
 For example, after years of working to figure out the general theory of relativity, the solution came to Einstein suddenly in a dream "like a giant die making an indelible impress, a huge map of the universe outlined itself in one clear vision".
 Inventions can also be accidental, such as in the case of polytetrafluoroethylene (Teflon).

 Insight

 Insight can also be a vital element of invention.
-Such inventive insight may begin with questions, doubt or a hunch.
+Such inventive insights may begin with questions, doubt or a hunch.
 It may begin by recognizing that something unusual or accidental may be useful or that it could open a new avenue for exploration.
-For example, the odd metallic color of plastic made by accidentally adding a thousand times too much catalyst led scientists to explore its metal-like properties, inventing electrically conductive plastic and light emitting plastic-—an invention that won the Nobel Prize in 2000 and has led to innovative lighting, display screens, wallpaper and much more (see conductive polymer, and organic light-emitting diode or OLED).
+For example, the odd metallic color of plastic made by accidentally adding a thousand times too much catalyst led scientists to explore its metal-like properties, inventing electrically conductive plastic and light emitting plastic—an invention that won the Nobel Prize in 2000 and has led to innovative lighting, display screens, wallpaper and much more (see conductive polymer, and organic light-emitting diode or OLED).